pulumi/docs/content/docs/intro/concepts/config.md

 And if you chose the Pulumi Service secrets provider, there will be no stack file.

 You will use the values above to replace those in use in your existing stack.
+Switch back to the existing stack with `pulumi stack select ...`, then update your config and state as outlined below.

 First, your config.